isabella232/curriculum-catalog/README.md

 npm start
 ```

-Or generate static files for a stand-alone, serverless deployment:
+Or generate static files for a stand-alone (no `node.js`) deployment:

 ```bash
 npm run generate